odirex/chronicit/README.md

 ## Chronic IT

-IT is a disease.
+I.T. is a disease.
 I treat it.

 ### Contact the Author